Whittlesey

-Whittlesey (also Whittlesea) is a market town and civil parish in the Fenland district of Cambridgeshire, England.
+Whittlesey (also Whittlesea) is an historic market town and civil parish in the Fenland district of Cambridgeshire, England.
 Whittlesey is 6 mi east of Peterborough.
 In 2021 the built-up area had a population of 13,823.
 The population of the parish was 17,667 at the 2021 Census.

 Toponymy

 Whittlesey appears in the Cartularium Saxonicum (973 CE) as 'Witlesig', in the 1086 Domesday Book as 'Witesie', and in the Inquisitio Eliensis.
 The meaning is "Wit(t)el's island", deriving from either Witil, "the name of a moneyer", or a diminutive of Witta, a personal name; + "eg", meaning "'island', also used of a piece of firm land in a fen."

 The official name of the civil parish is 'Whittlesey', which spelling is also used by the Royal Mail and Ordnance Survey.
 The town's railway station uses the alternative spelling of 'Whittlesea'.